WakiMak/trentent.github.io-forked/_posts/2015-09-27-appv5-sequencing-oracle-11g-r2.md

 The direction I went was to ensure the directory I sequenced the installer to was a tokenized directory. Â It also needed to a directory that, when expanded in the virtualized environment, does not contain any spaces or special characters.

-The list of directories AppV5 tokenize&#8217;s can be found in the AppV 5.0 Sequencing Guide.
+The list of directories AppV5 tokenize's can be found in the AppV 5.0 Sequencing Guide.

-I&#8217;ll list them here:
+I'll list them here:

 <table style="border-collapse: collapse; border: none; mso-border-alt: solid #7BA0CD 1.0pt; mso-border-themecolor: accent1; mso-border-themetint: 191; mso-padding-alt: 0in 5.4pt 0in 5.4pt; mso-yfti-tbllook: 1184;" border="1" cellspacing="0" cellpadding="0">
   <tr>